-Local Green Spaces were introduced with the National Planning Policy Framework (NPPF) in March 2012.
-Whilst Local Green Spaces are not strictly defined in the NPPF, paragraph 100 sets out that the designation of local green spaces should only be made:
+Local Green Spaces were introduced with the National Planning Policy Framework (NPPF).
+Whilst Local Green Spaces are not strictly defined in the NPPF, paragraph 100 sets out that the designation of local green spaces should only be made where the local green space is:

-- where the green space is in reasonably close proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land.
+- In reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - local in character and is not an extensive tract of land.